ShaunCurtis/Blazr.IRepository/Who-Needs-IRepository.md

 }
 ```

-We can abstract this code further to handle custom updates.
+This works for standard simple data classes, but we may need to implement custom code for a complex object such as a shopping basket or invoice.

-First we abstract the code above into a base or default handler for updates.
+First, abstract the code above into a base or default handler.

 ```csharp